 Use of Spell Check for Exams

-This accommodation allows students to use a dictionary or spell check device during exams so that they will not be penalized for basic spelling and grammar errors when they are otherwise able to provide accurate responses to the questions be asked.
+This accommodation allows students to use a dictionary or spell check device during exams so that they will not be penalized for basic spelling and grammar errors when they are otherwise able to provide accurate responses to the questions being asked.

-Accommodations Provided by SSD
+Accommodations Provided by D&A

 Course Load Reduction